ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 | Stalled             | If project becomes stuck               | If project spends more than 2 weeks with no progress, the ticket should be moved here and label applied to indicate reason                  |
 | Finished            | When finished                          | The primary wrangler moves the ticket here to indicate all work is complete.
 The ticket should be closed at the end of the sprint.          |

+[Labels](https://github.com/ebi-ait/hca-ebi-wrangler-central/labels) are also applied to tickets to provide further information about the ticket.
+Definitions for each label and when they should be applied can be [found here](https://github.com/ebi-ait/hca-ebi-wrangler-central/labels).

 ## Early contact with contributors